P.O.D.

 28. Blaine Baker

-Blaine Baker May 25, 2010 at 2:53 am |
+Blaine Baker at |

 Judging from my own experience, Zazzle would be a good fit for you based on several criteria.
 First of all, it’s completely free.
 Second, in addition to opening a free store hosted by them, you can host your own store on your site with their Store Builder and have it match your website scheme.
 They have other products your art would look good on such as mugs, mousepads, posters, postage stamps, business cards, stationery, shoes etc. Zazzle handles all the transactions, printing, delivery and returns.
 They have several regional domains for countries like U.S., Canada, France, Germany, U.K., Australia, New Zealand, Spain, Brazil and Portugal.